JListman/Scrape_WomenRunning_CAWP/ScrapeCandidates.md

 The code scrapes and combines data from their lists of women candidates, cleans and creates new variables, and visualizes the data in an interactive `shiny` map and searchable data table using `plotly` and `DT` packages . **The [CAWP](http://www.cawp.rutgers.edu) states that their products or data are available for non-for-profit distribution as long as they are given credit (we are allowed to scrape their data table - thank you CAWP).**

 See the app in action [here](https://jennylistman.shinyapps.io/WomenCandidates/).
+Read a blog about it [here](https://medium.com/@jblistman/an-app-to-search-for-women-running-for-office-in-2018-346f5a013ec9)

+The design of the app was inspired by the [adavis](https://gokhan.shinyapps.io/adavis/) app from Gokhan Ciflikli

 Load packages needed: